almindor/harbour-jTox/README.md

 ### Requirements

 These steps will install all the required packages on mersdk build engine.
+See [the sailfish SDK FAQ](https://sailfishos.org/develop/sdk-overview/develop-faq/) for instructions on how to connect to the build engine.
 Be sure to log into the engine as **mersdk** user not as root.

-Change this to the SailfishOS version required `SFVER=2.1.4.13`
+Change this to the SailfishOS version required, also in **support/build.sh** `export SFVER='2.2.1.18'`

 `sb2 -t SailfishOS-$SFVER-armv7hl -m sdk-install -R zypper install gcc gcc-c++ autoconf automake make libtool nasm`